dantapia17/InlineTech-Revenue-Retention-Insights/README.md

    - Provide basic perks to increase participation and drive retention.

 3. **Diversify Marketing Channels**
-   - Reduce dependence on Direct by investing in Email and Affiliate campaigns.
+   - Reduce dependence on Direct by investing in Email and Affiliate marketing campaigns.
    - Launch targeted campaigns in weak months (Feb/Oct globally; Apr/Jul in LATAM).

 4. **Strengthen Refund Tracking**